NASA-Planetary-Science/AmesCAP/tutorial/CAP_Exercises.md

 Density (`rho`) was derived from the pressure and temperature variables output by the model, and mid-point altitude (`zfull`) was obtained via hydrostatic integration.

-Note that we've added `rho` to the non-interpolated file.
+Note that we've added `rho` to the **non-interpolated** file.
 This is because some derived variables (such as `rho`) are computed on the native model grid in CAP, and will not be properly derived on any other vertical grid.
-Other variables (like `msf` in the previoius step) are computed on a pressure grid, in which case we have to interpolate the file *before* adding `msf` to it.
+Other variables (like `msf` from the previous step) are computed on a pressure grid, in which case we have to interpolate the file *before* adding `msf` to it.

 The instructions asked us to add `rho` and `zfull` to an altitude-interpolated file, so we add `rho` and `zfull` to `07180.atmos_average.nc` first and perform the interpolation after: